 Member Review of Contracts.
 Once contracts have been approved by the board, they can be inspected by the membership.

-Recommendation: Boards should adopt a bidding policy so as to minimize unfair bidding practices.
+Recommendation: Boards should adopt a bidding policy to minimize unfair bidding practices.
 All contracts should be reviewed by the association's legal counsel before they are approved and signed by the board.
-Once contracts have been approved, boards should post them on the association's website in a password protected area accessible by members.
+Once contracts have been approved, boards should post them on the association's website in a password-protected area accessible by members.